JacobAgerbo/QuickFixR/README.md

 ## Main Features in QuickFixR

 This package is mainly combining already established methods from really nice pacakages like _animalcules_, _lmerTest_ and _boral_.
 I am only trying to provide a more user-friendly approach.
-These packages should be fully credited for their amazing work!
+These packages should be fully credited for their amazing work, which can be found [**here**](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01013-0), [**here**](https://www.jstatsoft.org/article/view/v082i13), and [**here**](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.12514).

 • Uploading of your data